unbindapp/railpack/docs/src/content/docs/reference/cli.md

 ### build

-Build a project using Railpack.
-This command takes a directory as input and builds a container image using BuildKit.
+Builds a container image from a project directory using BuildKit.

 **Usage:**